SimoneRebora/RSelenium_scraping_tutorial/RSelenium_scraping_tutorial.md

 ```
-Note: You may run into error while installing, make sure you have installed libxml2 in your terminal ``` sudo apt-get install libxml2-dev ```, [httr](https://askubuntu.com/questions/1086870/r-script-returns-error-in-libraryhttr-there-is-no-package-called-httr) and other packages accordingly.
+Note: You may run into error while installing, make sure you have installed libxml2 in your terminal, on debian/ubuntu write: ``` sudo apt-get install libxml2-dev ```, [httr](https://askubuntu.com/questions/1086870/r-script-returns-error-in-libraryhttr-there-is-no-package-called-httr) and install other packages accordingly.

 ``` r
 library(magrittr)